In this article, you will find answers to questions like:

 2. SHOULD I TRUST MY INSTINCTS?

-You can also take action on your own.
+You also can take action on your own.
 Observe your child.
 If he’s 1 to 3 years old, does he play with other children?
 Does he look at people?
 Can he handle small and large toys easily?
 If the answer is no, parents and caregivers in Palm Beach County can reach out for help – for free.

 “People often think it’s bad behavior or bad parenting,” says Sharon Alexander of Unicorn Children’s Foundation in Boca Raton.
 “There are programs for children from birth, with no costs to the family.
 I’m always telling families to err on the side of caution.”